chrisrosset/BBCMS/README.md

 * eschewing exceptions (well-defined grammar makes for simple error detection)
 * hand-written parser (grammar too simple to justify the additional cost of using a parser combinators or a lexer/parser generator)
+* the two control functions repeat some code.
+They could be generalised into one common control interface with an abstract method control() and specialised implementations written in their own classes but given there's only two at the moment and they only share one loop this was deemed as form over function.